invariant-labs/protocol/docs/docs/aleph_zero/sdk.md

 The Invariant SDK comprises three distinct contracts:

-1. DEX Contract (Invariant): This is the core contract handling DEX functionality within the Invariant ecosystem.
+1. DEX Contract (Invariant): This is the contract handling DEX functionality within the Invariant ecosystem.

-2. Token Contract (PSP22): This contract is responsible for managing and implementing the PSP22 token standard within the Invariant framework.
+2. Token Contract (PSP22): This contract is responsible for managing and implementing the PSP22 token standard within the Invariant protocol.
 Allows to deploy or load existing contracts.

-3. Wrapped Native Currency Contract (Wrapped AZERO): This contract allows users to wrap the native currency, providing compatibility and interoperability within the Invariant ecosystem.
+3. Wrapped Native Currency Contract (Wrapped AZERO): This contract allows users to wrap the native currency.

 ### Transactions and Queries

-When working with contracts, developers can seamlessly initiate interactions by calling methods from the corresponding contract class.
-The first parameter designates the account, and subsequent parameters act as entrypoint parameters, facilitating smooth contract interactions.
+When working with contracts, developers can initiate interactions by calling methods from the corresponding contract class.
+The first parameter designates the account, and subsequent parameters act as entrypoint parameters.

 1. **Transactions**: These involve invoking methods that result in changes to the blockchain state.
 Transactions typically alter the data stored on the blockchain and may include operations like transferring assets, updating records, or executing specific actions.